ilya40umov/KotLink/README.md

 which takes its inspiration from Google's internal Go-Links system.

-It works by letting people install a tiny browser extension (which is not even necessary in case of Vivaldi browser) that activates when the person first types `go` in the status bar and then presses *Whitespace*.
+It works by letting people install a tiny browser extension (which is not even necessary in case of Vivaldi) that activates when the person first types `go` in the address bar and then presses *space*.
-While activated, the extension is providing autocomplete based on the database of aliases, and after the user has hit *Enter*, it will redirect the user to the actual URL that matches the provided alias.
+While activated, the extension is providing autocomplete based on the database of aliases, and after the user has hit *enter*, it will redirect the user to the actual URL that matches the provided alias.

-For example, if someone has already created an alias for `staging newrelic` that maps to `https://rpm.newrelic.com/accounts/YYY/applications/ZZZ`, by typing `go` *Whitespace* `staging newrelic` *Enter*, the user will be redirected to the aforementioned link.
+For example, if someone has already created an alias for `staging newrelic` that maps to `https://rpm.newrelic.com/accounts/YYY/applications/ZZZ`, by typing `go` *space* `staging newrelic` *enter*, the user will be redirected to the aforementioned link.

-### Deploy KotLink Server

-KotLink server is the backend for storing and resolving aliases, as well as the frontend for creating/editing them.

-*The installation instructions are coming soon*
+Please, also note that to use the browser extension, you first need to set up a dedicated KotLink server (see the instructions on how to do it under **Deploy KotLink Server**).

-### Get KotLink Working In Your Browser
+### Get KotLink In Your Browser

 [FireFox Extension](https://addons.mozilla.org/en-US/firefox/addon/kotlink-browser-extension)

 *Chrome Extension is coming soon*

 *Vivaldi set up instructions are coming soon*

+### Deploy KotLink Server

+KotLink server provides the backend for storing and resolving aliases, as well as UI for creating/editing them.

+*The installation instructions are coming soon*

 ### Engineering Guide